aws-samples/amazon-chime-sdk-lex-pstn-demo/API-CALL-FLOW.md

 The SMA then makes a CALL_UPDATE_REQUESTED call to the application lambda with the details provided in the UpdateSipMediaApplication call.
 The SMA then repeats the same sequence, collecting data for each slot in the Lex Bot.
 If the 'endFlag' is set then the lambda plays a final goodbye recording and hangs up.

-Please be aware that for the sake of brevity one SMA call to the application lambda was ommitted.
+Please be aware that for the sake of brevity one SMA call to the application lambda was omitted.
 When the masking audio playback is interupted as a result of the SMA receiving the UpdateSipMediaApplication call the SMA will send an ACTION_INTERRUPTED call to the lambda.
 In this demo the lambda just ignores that call.
 More sophisticated applications, however, could make use of that information to perhaps take a different action or generate necessary logs.